breadcat/blog.minskio.co.uk/content/quotes.md

 >You want sympathy?
 It's in the dictionary, between shit and syphilis <!-- what the hell did I just read -->

 >You wouldn't find Hitler playing jungle music at 3 o'clock in the morning <!-- father ted -->

+>You'll Own Nothing and You'll Be Happy <!-- Ida Auken -->

 >Your proposal is acceptable <!-- men in black -->